urban-m/elev/README.md

 The repository contains the following folders:

 * [Data](Data): data used in the analyses
-* [Jaccard%20test](Jaccard%20test): Jaccard similarity coefficient analyses between presence and absence of ejectives and uvulars within families
+* [Jaccard test](Jaccard%20test): Jaccard similarity coefficient analyses between presence and absence of ejectives and uvulars within families
-* [Maps%20and%20descriptive%20statistics](Maps%20and%20descriptive%20statistics): code to generate geographic maps and descriptive statistics
+* [Maps and descriptive statistics](Maps%20and%20descriptive%20statistics): code to generate geographic maps and descriptive statistics
 * [bibliography](bibliography): our bibliography in BibTeX
 * [data_extraction](data_extraction): pre-processing scripts to extract ejective and uvular counts from [PHOIBLE](https://phoible.org/)
 * [get_altitude](get_altitude): script to extract altitude figures